binotaliu/tom-nook-discord/README.md

 Copy `config.example.js` to `config.js` and fill in your webhook url and bot token.

 Copy `ngwords.example.js` to `ngwords.js` and set up your own ngwords.
-(You can find a example [here](https://gist.github.com/binotaliu/a52715ba0567ee242afc53873e7d128c))
+(You can find an example [here](https://gist.github.com/binotaliu/a52715ba0567ee242afc53873e7d128c).)

 ## License

-All the source code in this repository are released under GPLv3.
+All the source code in this repository are released under AGPL-3.0.
 You can find a full copy of license text in [LICENSE](LICENSE).